Why it Matters

 In the Arctic, sea ice extent is declining, with less old and thick ice and more young and thin ice.
 By contrast, Antarctic sea ice shows a lot of variability.
 Also, most of the Antarctic sea ice melts out annually, so it has little old and thick ice.
 The geographic differences of the polar regions and how sea ice spreads is part of the reason.
 Read more about the differences between Arctic and Antarctic sea ice.

 Satellites have shown annual fluctuations in Arctic sea ice since 1972, and have provided nearly continuous monitoring of sea ice conditions since November 1978.
 From November 1978 through 2020, Arctic sea ice extent declined in all months, with the smallest decline in April, and the largest decline in September.
 Over the same period, Antarctic sea ice showed an overall slight positive trend in all months except November, with the greatest increase in March.
 However, it is important to remember that Antarctic sea ice is “noisy,” meaning a lot of year-to-year variation.
 In turn, this causes trend values to often change substantially over relatively short periods of time.
-After setting record-high maximum extents each September from 2012 through 2015, the Antarctic reached record low maximum extents in 2017, 2018, and 2019, only to then move back above average in 2020.
+After setting record-high maximum extents each September from 2012 through 2015, the Antarctic reached record low maximum extents in February 2017, 2018, 2022, and 2023.
 Unlike Antarctic sea ice, Arctic sea ice shows a clear decline.
 Arctic sea ice set its record-lowest summer minimum extent in 2012 and second-lowest extent in 2020, both dipping below 4.0 million square kilometers (1.54 million square miles).

 By 2020, 42 years of satellite record became available.
 Sea ice extent values from those 42 years could be broken down into three 14-year periods.
 Most notably, minimum extents in the last 14 years of the time series are the lowest 14 in the 42-year record.
 All three periods show a downward trend.
 The middle period, 1993 to 2006, shows the steepest downward trend of 13.3 percent per decade, relative to the 1981 to 2010 average.
 The earliest period, 1979 to 1992, has a downward trend of 6.4 percent per decade, while the most recent period of low extents, 2007 to 2020, has a downward trend of 4.0 percent per decade.
 The overall, downward trend in the minimum extent from 1979 to 2020 is 13.4 percent per decade relative to the 1981 to 2010 average.